Disney+ Growth Design

 Challenge

-- In Europe, the GDPR privacy regulations passed by the EU, and local restrictions in Germany, France, and the UK required users to be presented with the EULA for signature before subscribing to a service.
+- The GDPR privacy regulations passed by the EU, and local restrictions in Germany, France, and the UK required users to be presented with the EULA for signature before subscribing to a service.

-- In Latin America, notably Argentina & Chile, there are unique tax laws that require more billing information to be collected.
+- Tax laws in some Latin American countries, notably Argentina & Chile, require additional billing information collected.

-- In both Europe and Latin America, credit cards are far less common than bank debit cards, or digital wallets like PayPal (namely Pagomercado in LATAM).
+- Credit cards are far less common than bank debit cards in Europe and Latin America, or digital wallets like PayPal (e.g. Pagomercado in LATAM).

 Solution